FeRNet - Female Research Network

 Fax: (09 51) 8 63 - 42 44

-Am I obliged to participate in the FeRNet information event?
+Am I obligated to participate in the FeRNet informational event?
 Does participation improve my chances of being considered for the program?

-Participation in the information event is not a prerequisite for applying to the FeRNet program.
-It does not increase your chances of placement in the mentoring program, but it does make it easier for you to apply.
+Participation in the informational event is not a prerequisite for applying to the FeRNet program, nor does it increase your chances of placement in the mentoring program, but it does make it easier for you to apply.

-Unfortunately, I am less than satisfied with the supervision of my dissertation by my professor at the University of Bamberg.
-Through participation in the FeRNet mentoring program, can I possibly get another supervisor to take over the academic supervision of my dissertation?
+Unfortunately, I am not satisfied with the supervisor of my dissertation at the University of Bamberg.
+By participating in the FeRNet mentoring program, can I possibly get another professor to take over the academic supervision of my dissertation?

 This is not possible.
 Your supervisor remains the central contact person for the academic supervision of your dissertation.

-What documents do I have to include with my application?
+What documents must I include with my application?

-Please enclose FeRNet's application form, a short statement of motivation, a CV which includes a list of your publications and a short exposé of your current project (dissertation, habilitation or other, only 1 to 2 pages) with your application.
+Please include FeRNet's application form, a short statement of motivation, a CV (with a list of publications), and a short description of your current research project (topic, research tasks and goals, work plan, research methods, and preliminary work; approx. 1-2 pages) with your application.

-What is the scope of the statement of motivation?
+What should the scope of the statement of motivation be?

-The letter should not exceed 1 to 2 pages and should express a clear goal and motivation regarding your intended academic career and your desire to participate in the mentoring program.
+The letter should not exceed one to two pages and should express a clear goal and motivation regarding your intended academic career and your desire to participate in the mentoring program.

-Can I also choose a man as my mentor or do I have to choose a woman?
+Can I choose a male mentor or do I have to choose a woman?

 You are free to choose your mentor based on your preferences and individual needs.
 The FeRNet concept welcomes mentoring by mentors of all genders.

 It is not in my best interest for my supervisor to know that I am participating in the FeRNet program.
-Am I obliged to inform them about my participation?
+Am I obligated to inform them about my participation?

-It is up to you to decide whether you inform your supervisor about your participation in the program.
+It is up to you whether or not you inform your supervisor about your participation in the program.

 Forum Mentoring e.
 V.

-FeRNet, the mentoring program of the University Women's Representatives of the University of Bamberg, is a member of Forum Mentoring e.
+FeRNet, the mentoring program of the University-wide Women's Representatives of the University of Bamberg, is a member of Forum Mentoring e.
 V.—a nationwide association—and supports its high-quality standards in mentoring.